CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 **Thorne:** "You've got the key.
 Now earn the lock."

 ### Scene 7: The Offer of Rest
-As Thorne leaves, Lyra peeks in with her usual cheerful energy.
+As Thorne leaves, Tessa peeks in with her usual cheerful energy.

-**Lyra:** "You must be tired!
+**Tessa:** "You must be tired!
 Want to stay here for the night, or do you have a place in the city?"

 **Nyra:** "That's fine...
 I'll stay here if that's okay."

-**Lyra** (grinning): "Of course!
+**Tessa** (grinning): "Of course!
 Totally fine!
 That'll be twenty-five gold a night — no breakfast, no refunds, and you have to feed the mimic."

 She pauses.
 Then, laughing: "Kidding.
 It's free.
 Unless you actually want to pay me.
 I won't stop you."

 She gestures for Nyra to follow.

-**Lyra:** "Come on, I'll show you to the barracks.
+**Tessa:** "Come on, I'll show you to the barracks.
 You get a bunk, a chest, and a wall hook that probably won't fall off in your sleep.
 Fair warning, the guy two beds over snores like a collapsing dragon."

 ---